ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 - Beatmap skinnable status is suspected to be a bug.
 - This element will get stretched to fit screen width.
-- This is the normal state of the scrolling bar.
+- This element is the normal state of the scrolling bar.
 - Position varies by skin version:
   - v1.0 - v2.0: (181,216)
   - v2.1+: (0,216)